gunnar2k/adventofcode-2018/README.md

 # Ho Ho Ho

-This is my work on https://adventofcode.com/2018
+This is my code for https://adventofcode.com/2018 :heart: